brentvollebregt/nitratine.net/_posts/2017-12-14-how-to-get-mouse-clicks-with-python.md

     listener.join()
 ```

-## FAQ
-If you have any questions, please go to the video at the top of this article and leave a comment.
-I aim to reply in less than two days.
+*Please leave questions and comments related to the video on YouTube as they will be replied to faster there*